PmagPy/PmagPy/pmagpy_tests/README.md

 `python -m unittest pmagpy_tests.test_ipmag.TestIGRF.test_igrf_output`

 This runs a single test from the pmagpy\_tests module, from the test\_ipmag submodule (the file named test\_ipmag.py), from the TestIGRF class.
-The single test is called test\_igrf\_output.
+The individual test is called test\_igrf\_output.
 You can also run the entire test\_ipmag submodule:

 `python -m unittest pmagpy_tests.test_ipmag`